CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `add Workout`
 * `add watch Star Wars`

-If you need a task to be done by a specific date, you can specify it using `by`.<br>
+If you need a task to be done by a specific date, you can specify the deadline after the keyword `by`.<br>
 Format: `add TASK_NAME [by DATE_TIME]`
 > Date formats are not case-sensitive